jwodder/ttyrec2video/README.rst

   to use for reading the ttyrec file's text; defaults to UTF-8

 - ``--font-file <TTF file>`` — Specify the path to a TrueType font (``.ttf``) file containing the font to use for rendering normal text.
+The font is assumed to be monospaced.
 This option is required.

 - ``--bold-font-file <TTF file>`` — Specify the path to a TrueType font (``.ttf``) file containing the font to use for rendering bold text.
+The font is assumed to be monospaced.
 This option is required.

-- ``--font-size <int>`` — Set the size of rendered text; defaults to 16
+- ``--font-size <int>`` — Set the font size of rendered text; defaults to 16

 - ``--fps <int>`` — Set the FPS (frames per second) rate of the output video;
   defaults to 12